DamianKaczmarczykK/backtesting-playground/README.md

-# backtesting-ts
+# backtesting-playground

-## Idea
+> [!NOTE]
+> It's a hobby project, currently in very alpha stage - most things `work` but there may be some small issues - see [Roadmap](#Roadmap)
+> Some elements are still not documented - I'll try to cover it when API stabilizes a little bit

 Backtesting engine with exposed UI via Web.
 It works similar to [Backtrader](https://github.com/mementum/backtrader) or [backtesting.py](https://github.com/kernc/backtesting.py) with a few important differences:
 - you don't need to install anything - app works entirely in browser
 - you write strategies in JS
-- (personal opinion) backtesting reports are more user-friendly and easier to navigate

 ## How to use it?

 1. Go to page TODO: add page url
-2. Load `csv` data (or select some default one)
+2. Load `csv` data in [Yahoo Finance](https://finance.yahoo.com/quote/BTC-USD/history/) format(or select some provided by application)
-3. Write strategy (you can use example strategies as starter)
+3. Write strategy (you can use example strategy as starter)
 4. Select backtesting params (initial balance, commission, laverage)
 5. Run backtest and analyze results